Training for EBC Trek

 Strength in Every Step

-But cardiovascular fitness is only half the battle.
+The cardiovascular fitness is only half the battle.
 The rugged, unpredictable terrain of the Everest Base Camp trek also calls for robust muscular strength.
-Think of strength training as your armour, fortifying your legs, core, and upper body to power through uneven paths, rocky inclines, and the various obstacles the trek throws at you.
-Building muscular endurance ensures that you can navigate these challenges smoothly, reducing the risk of injury and enhancing overall trekking efficiency.
+Think of strength training as your armour, fortifying your legs, core, and upper body to power through uneven paths.
+Make yourself ready for rocky inclines and the various obstacles the trek throws at you.

 A Two-Month Countdown